calc84maniac/tiboyce/faq.md

   (to a file ending with St#, and potentially one with Sv# if there are in-game saves, where # is the slot number).
   These will stick around more reliably than auto save states, but keep in mind that a pair of St# and Sv# files can't be mixed and matched.
   <br/><br/>
-  Currently all these files must be managed through the calculator's Memory menu, but in future releases I may make it possible to delete files directly from the emulator.
+  Currently most of these files must be managed through the calculator's Memory menu, though it's now possible to delete save states and ROM files directly from the emulator.
   However, all of this information will still be useful when you need to transfer files to a PC or another calculator.
 </p>